jermann/mathlingo/README.md

 - Visual feedback for selection

 ### Formula Drawing
-- **Interactive canvas** for drawing mathematical expressions
+- **Interactive canvas** for drawing mathematical expressions, equations, and formulas
 - **Brush size control** and eraser functionality
 - **AI OCR processing** using Claude Vision
 - **Manual editing** of extracted text
+- **Focus on mathematical notation** - specifically excludes graphs and coordinate plots
-- Perfect for equations, formulas, and step-by-step work
+- Perfect for equations, formulas, algebraic expressions, and step-by-step work

 ### Graphing
 - **Coordinate plane** with gridlines and numbered axes